 1.5 “Network Load” shall have the meaning as defined in the Federal Energy Regulatory Commission’s (FERC’s) current pro forma Open Access Transmission Tariff (OATT), or its successor.

-1.6 “Network Resource” have the meaning as defined in the current FERC pro forma OATT, or its successor.
-In addition, the term “Network Resource” means any Transfer Service Eligible Resource that has been acquired by a customer, for which the customer has begun the process of acquiring firm transmission to serve the customer transfer POD(s).
+1.6 “Network Resource” shall have the meaning as defined in the current FERC pro forma OATT, or its successor.
+In addition, the term “Network Resource” means any Transfer Service Eligible Resource that has been acquired by a customer and for which the customer has begun the process of acquiring firm transmission to serve the customer’s transfer POD(s).

 1.7 “Transfer Request” means the written notification by BPA to a Third-Party Transmission Provider to start the required process to accommodate new or modified Transfer Service.

-1.8 “Transfer Study” means a system impact study, feasibility study, facilities study, or other such studies that may be required by a Third-Party Transmission Provider following submission of a Transfer Request.
+1.8 “Transfer Study” means a system impact study, feasibility study, facilities study, or other such study required by a Third-Party Transmission Provider following submission of a Transfer Request.

 2. Established Caps and Limitations

-2.1 This section 2.1 shall not apply for any Transfer Service Eligible Resource: (1) serving a Planned NLSL or an NLSL pursuant to section 1 of Exhibit D, (2) serving a portion of «Customer Name»’s Total Retail Load that «Customer Name» is obligated to serve with BPA provided electric power pursuant to this Agreement or (3) that «Customer Name» is not acquiring and paying for transmission service from Transmission Services for that Transfer Service Eligible Resource.
+2.1 This section 2.1 shall not apply for any Transfer Service Eligible Resource: (1) serving a Planned NLSL or an NLSL pursuant to section 1 of Exhibit D, (2) serving a portion of «Customer Name»’s Total Retail Load that «Customer Name» is obligated to serve with BPA-provided electric power pursuant to this Agreement, or (3) that «Customer Name» is not acquiring and paying for transmission service from Transmission Services for that Transfer Service Eligible Resource.
 For all other Transfer Service Eligible Resources, BPA shall provide financial support for the transmission capacity associated with the Transfer Service Eligible Resource to all Transfer Service customers up to a maximum of 41 megawatts per Fiscal Year, cumulative over the duration of this Agreement.
 This cumulative megawatt limit is shown in the table below.